Barroqueiro/sarif-orchestrator/docs/Usage.md

 - **tool**: Name of the tool to be executed, the name must match the names within the tools folder
 - **option**: Name of the option to be executed by the selected tool, the options must be defined within the tool's configuration file
 - **args**: The arguments to be passed that are considered essential for a run of a option of a tool
-- **custom_args**: Custom arguments that can be used to configure tools in the command line (Possibly interesting to defined levels of sensitivy and things alike, using the config folder and custom arguments it can be possible to use configuration files within the tools)
+- **custom_args**: Custom arguments that can be used to configure tools in the command line (Possibly interesting to define levels of sensitivity and things alike, using the config folder and custom arguments it can be possible to use configuration files within the tools)
+  - The usage of configuration files per tools is made by passing the custom argument to the tool indicating the path of the configuration file (Remember to relate this path to the shared docker directory) and by placing a configuration file adapted towards the user's needs inside the config folder
 - **depends_on**: Creates a dependency graph between tools, each tool within this list must have finished for the tool being considered to be allowed to run
 - **platform**: Specifies the platform for the docker create command